 Under the No Action Alternative, the area within the proposed Project Site and vicinity would remain in its current condition.
-As a result, adoption of the No Action Alternative would not affect natural areas or recreation areas because no Project related activities would occur.
+As a result, adoption of the No Action Alternative would not affect natural areas or recreation areas because no project-related activities would occur.
 While natural ecological processes and anthropogenic disturbances would continue, changes would not result from the proposed Project.

-Because Project related work would not produce any significant impacts affecting areas outside of the immediate Project Site, adoption of the Proposed Action would not have any direct or indirect impact on any natural areas or recreational areas within a 5-mile radius.
+Within the immediate project site, no actions would occur within the boundaries of the conservation easement.
+Project-related work would not produce any significant impacts affecting areas outside of the immediate Project Site; therefore, adoption of the Proposed Action would not have any direct or indirect impacts on any natural areas or recreational areas within a 5-mile radius.